trewknowledge/rsync-deploy/README.md

           SERVER_DESTINATION: ${{ secrets.SERVER_DESTINATION }}
 ```

-If you only want to sync a specific subfolder you can put that folder in the folder env var instead
+If you only want to sync a specific sub-folder you can put that folder in the folder env var instead